-In a simple estate plan in Oregon, you generally have three documents: your will; your durable power of attorfiles-and-folders-clipartney for finances; and your advance health care directive.
+In a simple estate plan in Oregon, you generally have three documents: your will; your durable power of attorney for finances; and your advance health care directive.
 The will disposes of your property after you die.
 The advance healthcare directive dictates who will make decisions concerning your health care when you cannot and what decisions that individual can make.

 The durable power of attorney designates an individual to act as your agent throughout your lifetime, unless revoked prior to your death, making financial decisions on your behalf.